Google’s ad serving fees are changing and how to save on costs

 Previously you were able to bypass some fees if you ran your programmatic activity straight from the DV360 DSP.
 This was possible if you didn’t use Google’s Campaign Manager to choose placements and attach tracking, but used Google Display & Video 360 directly.
 For instance, if you were using tags from Nexd as both of those elements were already applied when you created your creatives with us.
 As Nexd also functions as an ad server for creatives made in the Campaign Manager, the ad serving fees are already included.
 It’s important to note that Google’s increased ad serving fee won’t be added to 3rd party tags like ours, so nothing changes for you if you already use 3rd party tags.

-On several occasions, various writers have tried to break down what ad serving costs Google adds on exactly are as the structure can be rather difficult to crack.
+On several occasions, various writers have tried to break down what ad serving costs Google adds on exactly, as the structure can be rather difficult to crack.
 Sarah Sluis from AdExchanger explained the difference between DV360 and Google Ad Manager (formerly DoubleClick) fees.
-DV360 charging on average 13 cents of every $1 spent and Google Ad Manager charging 18 cents on average.
+DV360 charging on average 13 cents for every $1 spent, and Google Ad Manager charges 18 cents on average.
 And that is just one element of the total fees.
-If, “an advertiser’s $1 in media spend starts and ends with Google tech, publishers receive 69 cents of every dollar, or 69%”.
+If “an advertiser’s $1 in media spend starts and ends with Google tech, publishers receive 69 cents of every dollar, or 69%”.
 This number is mentioned in several articles, yet without any reference.
-This info is from 2020, so all of the fees that will be added from October 1, 2022 will be added on top of the already existing fees.
+This info is from 2020, so all the fees that will be added from October 1, 2022 will be added on top of the already existing fees.